HectorRDB/CS289_Final_Project/README.md

 - A cache folder containing working environements.
 - A sandbox containing R script (or other) for preliminary data analysis
 - A todo.md doc which acts as a todo list.

-Other folders and documents will be added in time.

 Your local repositories should also contain a data folder that will be ignored when pushing your commits.